Champ Lui Pio

-Arthur Bernard Dolino Lui Pio (born February 8, 1982), popularly known as Champ Lui Pio, is a Filipino musician and singer-songwriter.
-He began his career as a lead vocalist and guitarist of Filipino alternative rock band Hale.
+Arthur Bernard Dolino Lui Pio (born February 8, 1982), professionally known as Champ Lui Pio, is a Filipino singer, songwriter, guitarist and record producer.
+He is best known as the lead vocalist and guitarist of the alternative rock band Hale, which emerged in the Philippine music scene in the mid-2000s and became known for songs including "The Day You Said Goodnight", "Broken Sonnet", "Kung Wala Ka" and "Kahit Pa".